Inspiration or Infringement?

 Recorded Running Time: approximately one hour

-Join the live webinar by paying "Early Bird" pricing of $30 through July 12.
-On or after July 13th, the price will return to $45.
+Join the live webinar by paying the "Early Bird" price of $30 through September 12th.
+On or after September 13th, the price will return to $45.

 Follow the "Buy Now" button: